 Transfers in consist of transfers receipted into the General Fund in support of internal City operations and one-time transfers for the funding of operations.
 Budgeted transfers into the General Fund in 2023 total \$2.6 million and \$11.7 million in 2024.
-The budgeted transfers include transfers from the Storm Fund in both 2023 and 2024 for the reimbursement of costs associated with maintaining medians within the City.
-In addition, the 2023-2024 budget includes a one-time transfer into the General Fund for \$300,000 regarding the replacement and upgrade to the financial ERP system.
+The budget includes transfers of \$2.0 million and \$1.8 million of federal Coronavirus State and Local Fiscal Recovery Fund in 2023 and 2024, respectively.
+In addition, the budget includes one-time transfers into the General Fund for totaling \$300,000 regarding the replacement and upgrade to the financial ERP system.
 The 2024 budget also includes a one-time transfer of \$9.3 million from the Cumulative Reserve Fund for cash flow purposes regarding on-going operations in the General Fund.